Law Of Attraction Success Story: My Story… By Pauline Giles

 So as 2012 draws to a close, I look back at what has been achieved since the charity was set up some 18 months ago, where I have come, how I have grown as a person.
 In September, I achieved my goal and even met Donald Trump!
 He went away with one of my t-shirts, he has yet to tweet me a picture of himself in it!

-12 November 2012 – A truly exciting day!
+A truly exciting day!
 I pitch for a £15,000 grant which will give me enough money to employ support to handle the day to day admin and allow me to get out there and ‘be fabulous!’
-More importantly, it is the first day that one of my buddies went into a school to share the knowledge!
+More importantly, it is the first day that one of my buddies went to a school to share the knowledge!

 I look back now at the words I wrote the day I found out that I had breast cancer – indeed every cloud does have a silver lining.